RogerGold/AndroidNotes/Non-UI to UI Thread Communication.md

             //add a property to hold the Handler subclass instance in the Activity.
             Handler resultHandler;
-            // from the activity’s onCreate() method, create an instance of the Handler so that it can start processing any incoming                 //messages from the non-UI thread. resultHandler = new HandlerExtension(this);
+            // from the activity’s onCreate() method, create an instance of the Handler so that it can start processing any incoming messages from the non-UI thread. resultHandler = new HandlerExtension(this);

   The code here may look a little complex due to the static nature and WeakReference in the subclass.
 If you try to create a simple class that extends Handler, you will find Eclipse and the SDK issues a compiler warning that the Handler class should be static or leaks might occur.